 What Is A Disclaimer?

-Disclaimers are a type of ‘written warning’ to consumers, informing them about what the business can and cannot be responsible for.
+Disclaimers serve as written notices to consumers, clarifying what a business can and cannot be held responsible for.

 Are Email Disclaimers Legally Binding?